-The Award Committee brings together Royal Society of Arts Fellows with Career Development Association of Australia members and HR professionals in a collegial exercise to review recent Australian career books and determine the awarded book for 2019.
+The Award Committee brings together Royal Society of Arts Fellows with Career Development Association of Australia members and HR professionals in a collegial exercise to review recent Australian career books and determine the awarded book for 2020.
+The 2020 Award Committee members are:

 June Smith: CDAA professional member and a recognised trainer with extensive experience in providing career change and outplacement services for state government departments as well as recruitment and selection at all levels including statutory board appointments.